Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_micro_sd_card_slot:

-Micro SD Card Slot
+Micro-SD-Card Slot
 ^^^^^^^^^^^^^^^^^^

-The Linux system and your data is stored on a Micro SD card.
+The Linux system and your data is stored on a Micro-SD card.
 The slot is located at the bottom side of the Brick.
-Micro SD (1.0), Micro SDHC (2.0) and Micro SDXC (3.0) cards are supported.
-As a minimum we recommend a class 10 Micro SD Card, with a read data rate of 30MB/sec. as minimum, to ensure fast reads and writes.
+Micro-SD (1.0), Micro-SDHC (2.0) and Micro-SDXC (3.0) cards
+are supported.
+As a minimum we recommend a class 10 Micro-SD Card, with a read data rate of 30MB/sec. as minimum, to ensure fast reads and writes.

 A description of the images can be found in the